Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Experimental Results

-Furthermore, Table~\ref{table:marcoqa} displays experimental results for the passage retrieval task.
-We observe similar trends on these widely-used datasets for passage retrieval as on BEIR.
-The only exception arises in the R@20 metric for the NQ dataset.
-Despite the lack of significant improvement in R@20, RLCF exhibits substantial improvement in R@100.
-It is worth noting that if increasing the parameters of the LLMs does not significantly enhance the effectiveness of data augmentation for dense retrieval, then the improvement of RLCF is also marginal.
+The experimental results of BEIR are presented in Table~\ref{table:beir}.
+Notably, the settings used in this table are entirely zero-shot.
+To facilitate the evaluation of data augmentation's quality, we utilize the BERT-based-uncased~\cite{devlin2018bert} as the initial parameters of dense retrieval.
+From this table, we can draw the following findings: \begin{itemize} \item Across all datasets, RLCF-optimized LLMs consistently outperform other alignment methods in data augmentation for dense retrieval.
+This demonstrates the effectiveness of our RLCF framework for aligning the capability of LLMs with the data augmentation in IR. \item Compared with DataAug without any alignment, point-wise alignment methods, RLAIF and RLCD, do not exhibit significant improvements.
+This underscores the superiority of group-wise contrastive feedback used in RLCF. \end{itemize}

-To further analyze the impact of different parameter counts of LLMs on DADR, we conduct an analysis of the scaling law on MS-MARCO.
-We use LLMs with parameter counts of 770 million, 3 billion, and 11 billion, respectively.
-The results are illustrated in Figure~\ref{fig:scaling_law}.
-The figure demonstrates that the effect of DADR increases with the number of parameters.
-This is because an increase in the number of parameters leads to higher quality queries generated by the LLMs.
-As LLMs are trained under a generic domain for query generation, we notice that when the language model has a small number of parameters, a substantial portion of the generated queries resemble the question "What is the main idea of this document?".
+To further analyze the impact of different scales of LLMs on DADR, we conduct an analysis of scaling LLMs on MS-MARCO.
+We use LLMs with 770 million, 3 billion, and 11 billion parameters in the experiment.
+The results are illustrated in Figure~\ref{fig:scaling_law}, which demonstrates that RLCF can consistently improve the performance of DADR with different parameter scales.
+Notably, the metrics we employ are MRR@10 and Recall@1000, as these are widely used metrics in the MS-MARCO benchmark.
+As LLMs are trained under a generic domain for query generation, we notice that when the language model has a small number of parameters (i.e., 770M), substantial generated queries be like "What is the main idea of this document?".
 Additionally, as depicted in Figure~\ref{fig:scaling_law}, the RLCF-optimized LLMs adhere to the scaling law and outperform the LLMs with equivalent parameters.